mobify/stencil/README.md

 We use the `gh-pages` branch to host Stencil's visual test and make them accessible via the interwebs.
 In order to maintain these docs, we use [git-subtree](https://github.com/git/git/tree/master/contrib/subtree) to keep the `gh-pages` tests in sync with `master`.

 Before you update the docs, make sure that `master` is fully up to date with all the latest tests and documentation.
-Also, you must install git-subtree tool by following just the Setup directions in this [Creating Project Pages using git-subtree](https://gist.github.com/waylan/4505033) gist.

 The process is as follows: